SoftwareEngineeringToolDemos/ICSE-2014-ImpactMiner/README.md

 # ICSE-2014-ImpactMiner

-This repository contains information related to the tool ImpactMiner .
+This repository contains information related to the tool ImpactMiner.
 ImpactMiner is a tool developed by SEMERU at The College of William and Mary for easy change imapct analysis.

 The tool was originally presented in this [Paper](http://www.cs.wm.edu/~denys/pubs/ImpactMiner_ICSE'14_CRC.pdf) at International Conference on Software Engineering, 2014.